 Unlike some cities, Nitro isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Nitro are a mix of both white- and blue-collar jobs.
 Overall, Nitro is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Nitro who work in office and administrative support (16.28%), healthcare (13.74%), and sales jobs (11.79%).

-The education level of Nitro citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.91% of adults 25 and older in Nitro have a college degree.
+In terms of college education, Nitro is nearly on par with the US average for all cities of 21.84%: 20.91% of adults 25 and older in Nitro have a bachelor's degree or advanced degree.

 The per capita income in Nitro in 2010 was $29,481, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $117,924 for a family of four.
 However, Nitro contains both very wealthy and poor people as well.